bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Naming-Repos.md

 ### Follow Conventions
 Following the naming conventions that are established for a particular project, code language or community is good place to start.
 But often Git projects are for websites where many languages are in play.
-For simplicity sake, modeling website repos after the domain makes sense.
+For simplicity's sake, modeling website repos after the domain makes sense.

     http://domain.com ➔ domain.com.git
     http://sub.domain.com ➔ sub.domain.com.git